Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Lead with what the product IS.
 Follow with key descriptors.
 End with differentiating details.

 The difference is readability.
-Etsy wants titles a human would actually read and understand.
 Dashes, commas, and natural phrasing signal quality.
 Keyword repetition signals spam.

 Front-Loading Your Most Important Keywords

 The first 40-50 characters of your title carry the most weight.
-On mobile, which now drives 46% of Etsy's gross merchandise sales, buyers often see only the first few words before the title gets truncated.
-Make those words count.
+On mobile — which now drives 46% of Etsy's gross merchandise sales — buyers often see only the first few words before the title gets truncated.

 If you sell hand-poured soy candles, start with "Soy Candle" not "Handmade Artisan Small Batch."
-The product identity comes first.
-The descriptors that make it special come after.
+Product identity first.
+Descriptors that make it special come after.

 Titles and Tags Working Together